-IINE Statement on the Trump Administration’s Dismantling of the U.S. Refugee Resettlement Program
+IINE Statement on the Dismantling of the U.S. Refugee Resettlement Program

-From its first day in office, the Trump Administration has taken aggressive and illegal actions to severely limit – and in many cases, entirely revoke – legal immigration pathways for people fleeing persecution and violence in their home countries.
-Last week, President Trump moved to extinguish the U.S. Refugee Resettlement Program entirely by canceling contracts with the nation’s resettlement agencies.
-The Administration took this action one day after a federal judge ordered the government to restore the refugee program and funding to resettlement organizations like the International Institute of New England (IINE).
+Over the past month and a half, we have seen multiple rounds of federal legislation attempt to severely limit – and in many cases, entirely revoke – legal immigration pathways for people fleeing persecution and violence in their home countries.
+Last week, all federal contracts with the nation’s resettlement agencies were cancelled, effectively extinguishing the U.S. Refugee Resettlement Program.
+This came one day after a federal judge ordered for the restoration of the refugee program and funding to resettlement organizations like the International Institute of New England (IINE).

 The U.S. resettlement program has helped more than 3.5 million refugees settle and thrive in communities throughout the United States since 1980, and has routinely been praised by members of both major political parties.
 It’s no surprise that a growing majority of voters strongly support the program.

-The Trump Administration’s cruel and destructive actions are currently facing legal challenges.
+The attempt to end the program is currently facing legal challenges.
 IINE is lobbying members of Congress and their staff in partnership with groups around the country.
-We will join every effort we can to fight for justice.
+We will join every effort we can to advocate for refugees.

-IINE has been welcoming and supporting newcomers for more than a century—long before the creation of the refugee program and during many periods of severe restrictions on immigration.
-As we navigate today’s formidable challenges, pushing past our frustration and grief at hearing the good people we serve demonized, we are filled with energy and hope as we plan for our next 100 years of service.
+IINE has been welcoming and supporting newcomers for more than a century—long before the creation of the refugee program and during many periods of restrictive immigration policy.
+As we navigate today’s formidable challenges, we find resilience in our long history, and look to the next 100 years of service with energy and determination.

 Related Articles